Kim Reynolds signs Texas-style immigration law criminalizing 'illegal reentry' into Iowa

 - Oops!Something went wrong.Please try again later.

-Gov. Kim Reynolds has signed a Texas-style immigration law allowing Iowa officers to arrest undocumented immigrants under a new crime of "illegal reentry" into the state.
+Gov. Kim Reynolds signed a Texas-style immigration law on Wednesday allowing Iowa officers to arrest undocumented immigrants under a new crime of “illegal reentry” into the state.

-Reynolds signed Senate File 2340 Wednesday, making it a crime to attempt to enter Iowa after being previously deported or barred from entering the United States.
-It takes effect July 1.
+The new law, which goes into effect on July 1, follows the Lone Star State in making it a crime to attempt to enter Iowa after being previously deported or barred from entering the United States.

-"The Biden administration has failed to enforce our nation’s immigration laws, putting the protection and safety of Iowans at risk," Reynolds said in a statement announcing the law signing.
-"Those who come into our country illegally have broken the law, yet Biden refuses to deport them.
-This bill gives Iowa law enforcement the power to do what he is unwilling to do: enforce immigration laws already on the books."
+“The Biden administration has failed to enforce our nation’s immigration laws, putting the protection and safety of Iowans at risk,” Reynolds said in a statement.
+“Those who come into our country illegally have broken the law, yet Biden refuses to deport them.
+This bill gives Iowa law enforcement the power to do what he is unwilling to do: enforce immigration laws already on the books.”

 What is the status of the Texas immigration law?